DennisVNilsson/DennisVNilsson/README.md

-### 👋 Hello, I'm Dennis, a Computer Science Engineering student with a graduation data of June 2025.
+### 👋 Hello, I'm Dennis, a Computer Science Engineering student with a graduation date of June 2025.

 📫 Reach out to me through Github or LinkedIn - https://www.linkedin.com/in/dennisnilssonvilhelm/